Know why you’re applying to Seminary

 This may seem obvious, but before starting your seminary application, it’s worth spending some time thinking about exactly why you’re applying.
 This may include your passion for the program-of-interest and desire for academic challenge, as well as how you hope to benefit from the degree (or, program) in the longer term.

 The first set of questions prospective seminary students need to ask are internal, and addressed to themselves: What are my professional and personal goals?
 What are my academic and professional strengths and weaknesses?
 What are the characteristics of the seminaries in which I would like to study?
 If I attend SFTS, how will this influence and potentially change my life?
 What is God calling me to do?

 Having a thorough understanding of your reasons for applying to seminary will not only help you to select the most relevant program to apply to; it will also help you to convince the faculty-admissions committee that you’re a perfect match for SFTS.

 Allow enough time

 This may seem to be common sense—but many of our applicants lead such busy lives.
 At a minimum, after this Inquirer’s Weekend, take a few weeks to gather and compile all of the required material.
 Then check and recheck to make sure all of the elements are in line.
-Don’t be afraid to contact me, Kris, or Ellen to answer any questions.
+Don’t be afraid to contact me directly to answer any questions.